euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 the RAMDAC of the video adapter will convert the normalised floats to an unsigned 8-bit intensity for a standard monitor or to 10-bit for high resolution monitor like DICOM compliant models.

-As soons as we have converted our pixel intensities to float, we could apply some image processing treatments like a gamma correction.
+As soon as we have converted our pixel intensities to float, we could apply some image processing treatments like a gamma correction for example.

-In the previous paragraphs, we told we could load in a texture up to four colours using RGBA textures.
-Since monitors can only render three colour components (RGB), we must transform a four components colour space to a three components colour space using a *mixer matrix*.
+In the previous paragraphs, we told we could load in a texture up to four colour components using RGBA textures.
+Since monitors can only render three colour components (RGB), we have to transform a four components colour space to a three components colour space using a *mixer matrix*.
 This computation could be easily extended to any number of colours using more than one texture.
 The mixer matrix coefficients should be choose so as to respect the normalised float range.

 Another important feature of the slide viewer is to permit to the user to select which colours will be displayed on the screen.
-This feature is easily implemented using a diagonal matrix so called *status matrix* with zero or one depending of the colour status.
+This feature is easily implemented using a diagonal matrix so called *status matrix* with its coefficients set to zero or one depending of the colour status.

-We can now write the matrix computation for the rendering of up to fours colours:
+We can now write the matrix computation for the rendering of up to four colours:

 .. math::
    :label: texture fragment shader